 East German swimmers dominated the final day of the Japan Indoor Swimming Championships in Hiroshima on Sunday (31 March).

-East German swimmers dominated the final day of the Japan Indoor Swimming Championships in Hiroshima on Sunday (31 March).
+Background: East German swimmers dominated the final day of the Japan Indoor Swimming Championships in Hiroshima on Sunday (31 March).
 The East German won all six of the finals they entered.

 Two double world record holders were among the victorious East German team.
 Fifteen-year-old Kornelia Ender, record holder for the 100 metres freestyle and 100 metres butterfly, showed her versatility by winning the women's 200 metres freestyle.

 Roland Matthes, who has broken the 100 and 200 metres backstroke records, raced to victory in the former event.
 But his time was well outside his won world mark.